Parts for Vintage Rock Tumblers

-What We Do and Do Not Sell
+What We Sell

-Lots of people purchase old rock tumblers at online auction sites, flea markets and yard sales.
+Lots of people purchase old rock tumblers at online auction sites, flea markets, and yard sales.
 They think that they made a great find.
-Then, when they try to run the machine they discover that the belt is old and cracked, the motor is worn out, and the bearings are in bad shape.
+Then, when they try to run the machine, they discover that the belt is old and cracked, the motor is worn out, and the bearings are in bad shape.

-Most of these tumblers never get back into action.
+Many of these tumblers never get back into action.
 Why?
 They need an impossible-to-find part.
 These tumblers end up being resold and resold again because the buyer can't find the parts needed to get them running again.

 You Are Out of Luck If....